 For high handicappers and beginning golfers, finding a complete set of golf clubs that does not break the bank but offers plenty of options is very important for getting their golfing journey off on the right foot.

-Straight from the box, the Callaway Strata Golf Set doesn’t disappoint, offering 12 clubs that certainly puts the beginning golfer in the position of starting the game off the right way and with the right clubs.
-And with a sleek multi-pocketed stand bag that is versatile, the Strata bag makes it easy for the golfer to walk or ride the course and not have to worry if their clubs are protected.
+Straight from the box, the Callaway Strata Golf Clubs Set doesn’t disappoint, offering 12 clubs that certainly puts the beginning golfer in the position of starting the game off the right way and with the right clubs.
+And with a sleek multi-pocketed stand bag that is versatile, the Callaway Strata bag makes it easy for the golfer to walk or ride the course and not have to worry if their clubs are protected.

-If you are looking for a complete set that checks a lot of boxes for the beginning golfer, then you will certainly be happy with where the Callaway Strata Golf Set puts you at the moment you first hit the course.
+If you are looking for a complete set that checks a lot of boxes for the beginning golfer, then you will certainly be happy with where the Callaway Strata Golf Clubs Set puts you at the moment you first hit the course.
 Click here to check out this comprehensive and exciting golf set.